Eufrosina Cruz: QUIEGO, A.C.

-In March of 2008, Eufrosina Cruz founded the non-profit association QUIEGO (Queremos unir, integrando por la equidad y género, a Oaxaca).
+In March 2008, Eufrosina Cruz founded the non-profit association QUIEGO (Queremos unir, integrando por la equidad y género, a Oaxaca).
 The goal of this nonprofit is to bring attention to the situation of indigenous women, and ensuring that injustice such as what Eufrosina went through will not happen again.
 QUIEGO stands for equality between indigenous men and women, and wants women to have equal rights in development, progress, and education.
 This will be done through promoting human rights, making the importance of freedom and being a woman clear, creating projects to improve women's quality of life, and women's rights workshops.
 It will not only affect Quiegolani but also other indigenous communities in Oaxaca.